Corrigan Minehan Heart Center

 Cancer is made of abnormal cells that grow out of control.
 The abnormal cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 And they can spread to other parts of the body.
 This is called metastasis.

 Cardiac sarcoma is a type of cancer that starts in the muscle or blood vessels of the heart.
 The cancer can be either primary or secondary.
 A primary cardiac tumor is one that starts in the heart.
+It is very rare.
 A secondary cardiac tumor is from cancer that starts somewhere else in the body and then spreads to the heart.
-In general, primary tumors of the heart are quite rare.
+Secondary cardiac tumors are more common than primary tumors.

 What are the symptoms of cardiac sarcoma?